 Dry eye symptoms can result from the normal aging process, exposure to environmental conditions, problems with normal blinking, or medications such as antihistamines, oral contraceptives, or antidepressants.
-Dry eye can also be symptomatic of general health problems or can result from chemical or thermal burns to the eye.
+Dry eye can also be symptomatic of general health problems or can result from allergy or injury to the eye.

 All three layers must be produced in the proper formulation for tears to properly lubricate the outer surface of the eye.
-Dry eye occurs when the eye doesn't produce the necessary quantity of tears or produces poor quality tears due to blocked or diseased oil glands, which can cause the tears to evaporate immediately.
+Dry eye occurs when the eye doesn't produce enough tears or produces poor quality tears due to blocked or diseased oil glands, which can cause rapid tear evaporation.

 - Red eyes